wsor4035/dev.luanti.org/content/for-creators/mapgen/_index.md

 All map generators described in full detail.

-To learn more about detailed configuration, see [Map generator features](/for-creators/mapgen/features "Map generator features").
-To learn more about the history of the map generators, see [Map Generator Evolution](/about/history/mapgen-evolution "Map Generator Evolution").
+To learn more about detailed configuration, see [Map generator features](/for-creators/mapgen/features).

 ### v5